Canopus Award for Interstellar Writing

 "Storytelling is essential to communicating and concretizing a vision.
 A story well told - fictional or non-fictional - pushes us to consider how, where, who and why we advance, stagnate or regress," said Dr. Jemison.
 "The Canopus Award invites writers and journalists to join the adventure."

-The 2016 100 Year Starship (100YSS) Canopus Award for Excellence in Interstellar Writing is now open for sumbissions through September 30, 2016 and October 15 for college submissions.
-The annual prize recognizes the finest fiction and non-fiction works that expand our understanding of the challenges, opportunities, pitfalls and rewards of interstellar space exploration.
+The 2023 100 Year Starship (100YSS) Canopus Award for Excellence in Interstellar Writing is now open for nominations and submissions.
+The award recognizes the finest fiction and non-fiction works that expand our understanding of the challenges, opportunities, pitfalls, and rewards of interstellar space exploration.

 About the Award:

-For more information about award criteria, nomination, and submission, visit http://canopus.100yss.org
+For more information about award criteria, nomination, and submission, visit CanopusAwards.org